samueleviola/samueleviola/README.md

 ## About Me

-I am a Data Scientist specializing in **Foundation AI Models**, **Computer Vision**, and transforming domain-specific knowledge into computational models.
-My expertise lies in building robust data pipelines and ensuring the quality and accuracy of intelligent systems.

 * **🎓 Education:** Master's Degree in Data Science (University of Trento) with a foundation with a Bachelor Degree in Cognitive Science .
 * **🔭 Current Role (AI & Vision):** I am involved in Data Analytics and AI implementations in Sport Technology.
 My work focuses on:
     * Defining **validation protocols and tools** for analyzing and improving **AI models** for event **detection and segmentation**.